NVIDIA/NVFlare/docs/examples/hello_tf2.rst

 Model Aggregator
 ^^^^^^^^^^^^^^^^

-The :ref:`model aggregator <programming_guide:Aggregator>` is used by the server to aggregate the clients' models into one model within the Scatter and Gather workflow.
+The :ref:`model aggregator <aggregator>` is used by the server to aggregate the clients' models into one model within the Scatter and Gather workflow.

 In this exercise, we perform a simple average over the two clients' weights with the :class:`AccumulateWeightedAggregator<nvflare.app_common.aggregators.accumulate_model_aggregator.AccumulateWeightedAggregator>`